Photo Credit: Javier Sierra

 We are located just an hour and 20 minutes from the Albany airport and train station.
 For GPS, please use 219 Hawk Circle Lane, Cherry Valley, NY .
 13320.

 We have beautiful, hand-crafted, timber frame cabins located just on the edge of our forest, that provide a dry and safe place for our program participants to sleep.
-Each cabin sleeps six, with two single beds and four bunk beds.
+Each cabin sleeps five, with one single bed and four bunk beds.
 Cabins are quaint and homey and uniquely designed with animals and symbols carved into the beams making for a memorable stay.
 Beds have wooden platforms, so bringing a mattress pad both for added cushion and for insulation is advised along with pillows and sleeping bags.

 Our single cabin is a cozy, timber frame cabin.
 It contains a bed with a comfortable mattress and plenty of space to sit and write.
-It is conveniently located near all the other cabins as well as the hand wash and first aid stations.
+It is conveniently located near all the other cabins, as well as Eagle House.

 We have a second cabin that is located just down the hill from the rest of the cabins, through the maple grove and is tucked in amongst the honeysuckle bushes.
-It sleeps two and is conveniently located half way between camp and the farmhouse.
+It sleeps two and is conveniently located half way between Eagle House and the farmhouse.

-The Farmhouse is the original house here at Hawk Circle and is where our kitchen, dining area, office and infirmary are located.
-It's centrally located and only a minute walk down the hill from the camp site.
+The Farmhouse is the original house here at Hawk Circle and is where our kitchen, dining area, and office are located.
+It's centrally located and only a minute walk down the hill from the cabins.
 It's also where many of our staff and apprentices live through out the year.
 Its front porch holds fond memories for many who stay at Hawk Circle, watching the fog lift from the hill during early morning breakfasts and sharing meaningful conversations with friends.

-We have one indoor and two outdoor showers and two indoor bathrooms in our new camp building, Eagle House.
+We have two outdoor showers and two indoor bathrooms in our new building, Eagle House.
 This building is handicap accessible.

-The original, old timber frame barn is used both for our timber frame workshop space while the back of the barn is used as a classroom.
+The original, old timber frame barn is used both for our timber frame shop space, while the back of the barn is used as a workshop room.
 It's rustic quality, still housing an old grain chute, is appealing to many.
-It's warmed by a woodstove during chilly days and the ceiling is lined with a variety of saplings and plant fibers drying to be used as arrow shafts, cordage and hand drill fires.
-While this room will still be used, our new indoor classroom Eagle House offers a very spacious, yet rustic space with wonderful views looking out over the valley, right up at our camp, perfect for crafts, community gathering, yoga and meditation, games and social activities.
+It's warmed by a wood stove during chilly days and the ceiling is lined with a variety of saplings and plant fibers drying to be used as arrow shafts, cordage and hand drill fires.
+While this room is still used for craft projects and wood carving, our new indoor classroom, Eagle House offers a very spacious, yet rustic space with wonderful views looking out over the valley, perfect for classes, community gatherings, yoga and meditation, games and social activities.